dunlop-ben/dockerized-react-app/README.md

 Run `sh start.dev.sh` to build and run a Docker container from a Docker image.
 Docker is configured to retain hot reloading and view the application on port 3000.

 ### Production
-Run `start-prod.sh` to build and run a production ready Docker container.
+Run `sh start-prod.sh` to build and run a production ready Docker container.

-[comment]: <Docker configuration information and getting started guide>
+[comment]: <Additional documentation to cover testing using Docker configuration required>

 ## Learn More